OpenCodeInterpreter/OpenCodeInterpreter/README.md

 ## 🔔News
-💡[2024-03-06]: We have pushed the model scores of the OpenCodeInterpreter-DS series to EvalPlus!
+💡[2024-03-06]: We have pushed the model scores of the OpenCodeInterpreter-DS series to [EvalPlus](https://evalplus.github.io/leaderboard.html)!

-💡[2024-03-01]: We have open-sourced OpenCodeInterpreter-SC2 series Model (based on StarCoder2 base) and OpenCodeInterpreter-GM-7b Model with gemma-7b!
+💡[2024-03-01]: We have open-sourced OpenCodeInterpreter-SC2 series Model (based on StarCoder2 base)!

 🛠️[2024-02-29]: Our official online demo is deployed on HuggingFace Spaces!
 Take a look at [Demo Page](https://huggingface.co/spaces/m-a-p/OpenCodeInterpreter_demo)!